 Kansas Soybean Commission Requests Proposals;

-September 22, 2017 – The Kansas Soybean Commission (KSC) is requesting research and education proposals for fiscal year 2019.
+September 13, 2018 – The Kansas Soybean Commission (KSC) is requesting research and education proposals for its fiscal year 2020, which begins July 1, 2019.
 Proposals are due Oct.
-16, and an individual may be listed as the principal investigator or educator on only one.
-The commissioners will review ideas for breeding, production and environmental programs; livestock- and human-nutrition or food-safety studies; commercially significant, value-added projects that will use large quantities of soybeans; and domestic or international marketing and transportation programs.
+15, and an individual may be listed as the principal investigator or educator on only one.
+The commissioners will review ideas for breeding, production and environmental programs; animal- and human-nutrition or food-safety studies; commercially significant, value-added projects that will use large quantities of soybeans; and domestic or international marketing and transportation programs.

 More information about KSC’s priorities, complete instructions and application forms are available at http://KansasSoybeans.org/forms on the web or by calling the Kansas Soybean office at 877-KS-SOYBEAN (877-577-6923).
 Proposers who gain preliminary approval from the commissioners will make formal presentations Nov.
-30–Dec.
-2 in Topeka or via teleconferencing.
+29–Dec.
+1 in Topeka or via teleconferencing.

 The three-day funding meeting will begin at 8 a.m. each day.
 The commissioners also will discuss current projects, market-development activities, educational programs and administrative items.
 To obtain a complete agenda or to suggest additional topics for deliberation, contact KSC Administrator Kenlon Johannes at firstname.lastname@example.org or at the office.